zulannaluz/odin-recipes/README.md

 # odin-recipes
-Beginner project from The Odin Project.
-Learning how to make a recipe website.
+This is my first project from The Odin Project.
+I first tried it one year ago but I abandoned it, so I am starting over now.
+Upon completion of this project, I will have demonstrated basic HTML skills such as using headings, unordered and ordered lists, and images.
+Additionally, I will begin to use commit messages correctly.